CAAPIM/iOS-MAS-SDK/CONTRIBUTING.md

 1. Fork the repo and create your branch from `master`.
 4. For any new code, add unit tests.
-3. If you've changed APIs, update the documentation.
+3. If you've changed APIs, update code comments for AppleDocs.
 4. Verify that the test suite passes.
 5. Verify that your code follows the [Code Standard Guideline][guidelines]
-6. If you haven't already, complete the Contributor License Agreement ("CLA").
+6. If you haven't already, complete the [Contributor License Agreement ("CLA")][CLA].

 ### Contributor License Agreement ("CLA")
 To accept pull requests, submit a CLA.
 (Submitting a single CLA lets you work on any open source projects from CA, Inc.)